zshi719/2025-Data-24100/class_notes/12_mgmt_and_post.md

+---
+title: "Management Commands for DB Actions and Post Requests"
+---

 # Management Commands for DB actions and Post Requests

 - Todays lecture will cover two topics: management commands and post requests